nithish-sakthivel-1112/100daysofcloud/Terraform/Terraform.md

 - Deployment Manager (For GCP)

 #### What is mean by configuration drift
-When the provisoned infrastructure has unexpected confguration change.
-'''For eg :  Cloud engineer has enabled Delete on Termination for the production database '''
+When the provisoned infrastructure has unexpected confguration change. `For eg :  Cloud engineer has enabled Delete on Termination for the production database`

 If you not noticed the configuration drift then you resources in the infra might go down, which is obviously a big problem.